percona/pmm-doc/docs/setting-up/client/external.md

     ![](../../_images/PMM_External_Serverless.png)

-3. Fill the form and set external service endpoint.
-Endpoint can be set manually
+3. Fill the form and set the external service endpoint.

+    The endpoint can be set manually:

     ![](../../_images/PMM_External_Serverless_switcher_manually.png)

-    or by parsing all required data from URL string, in that case you just need to pass a valid URL.
+    or by parsing required data from a URL string, in which case you only need to pass a valid URL.

     ![](../../_images/PMM_External_Serverless_switcher.png)